 Animal care is provided by individual graduate students involved in specific research projects.
 The individual laboratories as well as the common vivarium are inspected monthly by Dr. Bernard Flynn (Veterinarian) and the Institutional Animal Care and Use Committee.

 The university provides all registered students with computing accounts and privileges at no additional charge.
 The Office of Information Technology (OIT) provides some computing services 24 hours per day, seven days per week, except for weekly scheduled maintenance every Monday during early morning hours.
-The computing center operates five laboratories that are open to the university community; another ten computing labs are located in the schools, colleges, and academic departments and are available to students registered in those academic units or programs.
-Both IBM and Macintosh computers are supported, and some Unix accounts are available through the Department of Computer Science and Information Systems.
-Nearly two hundred software applications are available through EagleNet, the campus-wide network, including WordPerfect, Quattro Pro, Presentations, Paradox, SAS, SPSS, Photoshop, Netscape, and electronic mail.
-In addition, many Internet applications and services are available, such as Usenet newsgroups, electronic discussion lists (Listserv), file transfer (FTP), and the ALADIN online catalog of the Washington Research Library Consortium, of which American University is a member.
-Techinical support can be found on the OIT Web site.
+The computing center operates multiple laboratories that are open to the university community; another ten computing labs are located in the schools, colleges, and academic departments and are available to students registered in those academic units or programs.
+Both PC and Macintosh computers are supported, and some Unix accounts are available through the Department of Computer Science and Information Systems.
+Nearly two hundred software applications are available through the OIT, including statistical analysis programs.
+In addition, many web applications and services are available as well as the online catalog of the Washington Research Library Consortium, of which American University is a member.
+Technical support can be found on the OIT Web site.